-For a product to meet one of the AAFCO nutrient profiles, it must contain every nutrient listed in the profile at the specified level.
+For a product to meet one of the AAFCO nutrient profiles, it must contain every nutrient listed in the profile at the recommended level.

 The association established the first Dog Food Nutrient Profiles in 1991, and shortly after, in 1992, the first Cat Food Nutrient Profiles.
-Since then, AAFCO has updated the nutrient profiles for both species when new nutritional information became available.
+Since then, AAFCO has updated the nutrient profiles for both species when new nutritional information became available, most recently in 2016.
 The profiles incorporate the most current information on good nutrition for dogs and cats and provide practical information for pet food manufacturers.

 All the nutrients listed in each profile have a minimum level, and some also have a maximum level.
 Because not all life stages are the same in terms of nutritional needs, AAFCO established two nutrient profiles for both dogs and cats—one for growth and reproduction (which includes growing, pregnant, and nursing animals) and one for adult maintenance.
 A growing kitten or a dog nursing six pups, for example, has different nutritional requirements than an older, spayed or neutered pet.
 Pet food made for adult dogs and cats contains lower levels of some nutrients, eliminating unnecessary excesses.

-When you see a reference to either an AAFCO nutrient profile or AAFCO feeding trial on a pet food label, you’re better assured that the "complete and balanced" claim is valid.
+When you see a reference to either an AAFCO nutrient profile or a feeding trial using AAFCO procedures on a pet food label, you’re better assured that the "complete and balanced" claim is valid.
 Endorsements and seals of approval from other organizations are not assurances of nutritional adequacy and may be misleading.